-Brixton Academy: Licence suspended amid prior door concerns
+Brixton Academy licence suspended after fatal crush

 Rebecca Ikumelo, 33, died on Saturday, while Gaby Hutchinson, 23, died on Monday.

-The venue's licence has been suspended until 16 January.
+The south London venue's licence has been suspended until 16 January.

-Lambeth councillors met earlier to decide whether to immediately suspend the academy's licence, ahead of a full review next month.
+Lambeth councillors met earlier and decided to take the "interim decision" to suspend the academy's licence following the "severity of events" and "risks to public safety" from "a lack of crowd control at the front doors", until a full hearing takes place on 16 January.

-The Metropolitan Police wanted Lambeth Council's licensing sub-committee to suspend the licence throughout the force's investigation.
+During the council meeting, the Metropolitan Police said there had been a similar crush on 4 February 2020 when concerns were raised about the strength of the front doors during a concert by Naira Marley, another Afrobeats singer.

-During the council meeting, the police said there had been a similar crush in 2020 when concerns were raised about the strength of the front doors.
+The police force wanted Lambeth Council's licensing sub-committee to suspend the licence throughout the its investigation.
+The owners instead had offered to remain closed for 28 days.

-The owners instead offered to remain closed for 28 days.
 One show has already been postponed and another on New Year's Eve has been cancelled.
+Five more shows due to take place between now and 16 January will be postponed.

-Earlier at the meeting, a lawyer representing the police said the owner's offer to temporarily close was "inappropriate and wrong".
+At the meeting, a lawyer representing the police said the owner's offer to temporarily close was "inappropriate and wrong".

 "It is not right, I suggest, to leave a decision as serious as this one in the hands of the licencee," said Gerald Gourier.